- Sales meeting

 Bonus sales meeting tip: seed the conversation

-For a one-on-one meeting, you might allow reps to call in by phone for a casual conversation away from the computer.
-Your remote reps are likely feeling Zoom fatigue with so many video chats, so they’ll probably appreciate having this flexibility.
+For a one-on-one meeting, try allowing reps to call in by phone for a casual conversation away from the computer.
+Your remote reps are likely feeling Zoom fatigue, so they’ll probably appreciate having this flexibility.

-Keep a flexible mindset toward sales meetings
+Stay flexible with sales meetings

 Sales meetings require structure, but the order doesn’t have to remain static.
 Feel free to adapt your sales meetings based on your team members’ schedules and workloads.